Mafia: Definitive Edition: Plot

-By 1935, the Salieri and Morello families begin moving out into new rackets following the end of prohibition, while Tommy, promoted to caporegime for his successes, marries Sarah and starts a family with her.
-Learning that Salieri is making moves to gain control over law enforcement, Morello attempts to have him killed.
-After Tommy saves him, Salieri declares open war on his rival.
-Tommy is ordered to assassinate Ghillotti and Morello's brother Sergio, to weaken his hold over the city politics and the dock union, respectively.
-The war eventually comes to an end after Tommy, Paulie, and Sam kill Morello himself as he attempts to flee Lost Heaven.
+By 1935, Salieri and Morello begin moving out into new rackets following the end of prohibition, while Tommy starts a family and is promoted to caporegime for his successes.
+Learning that Salieri is making friends in the city’s legal system, Morello attempts to have him publicly killed.
+After Tommy saves him, Salieri realizes Carlo was the one who betrayed them to Morello.
+Salieri kills Carlo and declares open war on his rival.
+To weaken Morello’s political connections, Tommy assassinates Ghillotti during the latter’s birthday celebration.
+Salieri also targets Morello’s young brother Sergio, who has managed to escape every attempted hit on him.
+Tommy manages to finish off Sergio, allowing Salieri to take control of the dock union.
+The war eventually comes to an end after Tommy, Paulie, and Sam kill Morello himself as he attempts to flee Lost Heaven on a private plane.

 By 1938, the Salieri family is in full control of Lost Heaven's rackets and ruthlessly eliminating anyone who opposes them.
+Salieri tasks Tommy to assassinate Congressman Hank Turnbull, who intends to remove anyone associated with organized crime.
+Tommy is successful, but later feels remorseful after finding out from Sarah that Turnbull voted favorably for the Nineteenth Amendment.

 When Tommy, Paulie, and Sam agree to recover a stash of diamonds hidden amongst a shipment of impounded cigars, they are shocked to discover heroin instead.
 Enraged by Salieri's deception and involvement in the drug trade, which he explicitly forbade them to ever engage in, Tommy and Paulie decide to carry out a bank heist that will allow them to retire, without cutting Salieri in.
-Although the job is a success, Tommy finds Paulie dead in his apartment the following day and the stolen money missing.
+Although the job is a success, Tommy gets concerned for his family’s safety and tells Sarah to take their child and find a place to hide.
+Tommy later finds Paulie dead in his apartment the following day, and the stolen money is missing.
 When he meets with Sam to discuss the matter, he learns that Salieri ordered him to kill Tommy and Paulie for going behind his back, and that Frank and Michelle were murdered by Salieri's men after Tommy's past cover-ups were exposed.
 Tommy survives Sam's ambush and mortally wounds him.
 Though Sam tries to appeal to Tommy's humanity and offers to help him fake his death in exchange for sparing him, Tommy finishes Sam off to avenge Paulie.